Rubus roribaccus

-Rubus roribaccus a North American species of brambles in the rose family, called the Lucretia blackberry.
+Rubus roribaccus is a North American species of dewberry in the genus Rubus, a member of the rose family.
+It is commonly known as Lucretia dewberry and velvet-leaf dewberry.
 It grows in eastern Canada (Québec) and the eastern and central United States (from New York and Massachusetts south to the Carolinas and west as far as Oklahoma, Kansas, and Nebraska).

-Rubus roribaccus has a thick stem, round in cross-section and with straight prickles.
-Leaves are compound with 3 or 5 leaflets.
-Fruit is black, spherical or slightly oblong.

-The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
-There are many rare species with limited ranges such as this.
-Further study is suggested to clarify the taxonomy.